List of Andromeda episodes: Season 2 (2001–2002)

 Brent Stait (Rev Bem) also left Andromeda in "Ouroboros" due to exhaustion, he clarified in an interview said:

 He reprises his role twice later, in seasons three and four.
 Ethlie Ann Vare, another writer, rounds out the list of people who departed the show this season.

 In the second half of season two, the restoration of the Systems Commonwealth becomes a much less significant theme.
 The show mostly concentrated on Star Trek-style standalone adventures.
 However, by the end of the season, the new Commonwealth had gained a new powerful war fleet and a total of fifty worlds.
 This period also saw Kevin Sorbo reunited with his Hercules co-star Michael Hurst for one episode.
 Andromeda's Nietzschean crewman, Tyr Anasazi, is revealed to have a son, Tamerlane Anasazi, who is a genetic reincarnation of Drago Museveni, founder, and progenitor of the entire Nietzschean race.
 Since all the Nietzschean Prides believe that Museveni's genetic reincarnation will necessarily be a great leader, the Nietzschean Messiah, Tyr Anasazi gets a unique opportunity to unite all the Nietzschean Prides.
 He does not use it yet, biding his time.

 In the season finale, the Systems Commonwealth is finally reinstated.
-A ceremony is held onboard the Andromeda, but interrupted by the attack of unknown extra-dimensional aliens.
+A ceremony is held on board the Andromeda, but interrupted by the attack of unknown extra-dimensional aliens.

 Season 3 (2002–2003)

 For season three, Bob Engels was brought on the writing staff to fill the hole in that had been left by the departure of Robert Hewitt Wolfe and Ethlie Ann Vare.
 This season had the most episodic format of all.
 The Systems Commonwealth is already reunited, but there is not much progress in the fight with the Magog and the Abyss.

 Several episodes of season three explore Trance and her actual role.
-One episode ("The Dark Backward") is filmed completely from Trance's viewpoint, showing that she indeed "lives" through all possible alternate futures before choosing the right one.
-Nietzschean crewman Tyr Anasazi makes his move at the end of the season.
-He implants his son Tamerlane Anasazi's DNA into his own cells, and goes on to reunite the various Nietzschean Prides and separate them from the Systems Commonwealth again.
 The season ends with Nietzscheans withdrawing from the Commonwealth and Tyr Anasazi formally leaving the Andromeda.